Urban-Meteorology-Reading/WRF-SUEWS/WSPS/README.md

 - `urban_domain_number`: this is the domain associated with each of sites in `urban_site_spin_up`

-- `urban_class_threshold` and `urban_class` : these are threshold related ot urban classes (urban fraction) and the associated site for each one.
+- `urban_class_threshold` and `urban_class` : these are threshold related to urban classes (urban fraction) and the associated site for each one.
 You can have as many threshold as you want.
 For example, in the above script, the thresholds are `1 < f < 0.6` is assigned to `London`, `0.6 < f < 0.16` is assigned to `Swindon`, and the rest are automatically assigned to vegetated classes.

 - `veg_site_spin_up`: this is the site configuration you need to use for vegetated spin up.
 It can be any configuration as long as there is a same-named folder with SUEWS related files to run SuPy in the [spin up folder](./sample-case/input/spin_ups).
 In the example above, `Swindon` site configuration is used.